 (Please note: As an Amazon Associate I earn from qualifying purchases)

 1. XTUGA Rocket Audio RW2080 with 4 Body Packs (* my budget pick)

-The Rocket Audio RW2080 is another top quality wireless monitor system that comes with 2 channels and 4 body packs.
-It is one fairly priced and one of the most popular wireless systems in the market today.
-The things that make Rocket Audio unit stand out are;
+The Rocket Audio RW2080 is another top quality wireless monitoring system that comes with 2 channels and 4 body packs.
+It is one fairly priced and one of the most popular wireless systems around.
+The things that make Rocket Audio iem system stand out are;

 Users rated this monitor system highly.
 The majority of those that bought the item hailed it for its good quality work and flawless audio.